top of page

-Dementia is a general term that covers a number of diseases such as Alzheimer’s disease, vascular dementia, dementia with Lewy bodies, and frontotemporal dementia.
+Dementia is a general term for a group of conditions that affect the brain, including Alzheimer’s disease, vascular dementia, dementia with Lewy bodies, and frontotemporal dementia.

 Each of these diseases affects the normal functioning of brain cells by damaging them, interrupting the connections between cells, and/or causing them to die.